wforbes/levelz.app/README.md

 * [ ] **Release Alpha Version** - Given all the lessons learned and insights gained throughout building core prototype features; Plan for the Alpha version of the app which provides a more streamlined, user friendly, enjoyable experience.
 This includes improving Activity, Rewards, and Social features - among other ideas gained through the prototyping process.
   * [ ] **Prototype Test Program** - Advertise the app a little, recruit people to test the app, get their bug reports and feedback, then work through coding all the issues and ideas they find.
   * [ ] **Forums** - Add a forum to the Levelz.app website which allows users to share their ideas, connect with each other outside of the app, and report bugs in a community setting.
-* [ ] **Templates** - Add a templating feature to the app which allows users to share pre-made Quests, Tasks, and Activities.
-Users should be able to browse through lists of templates, add them to their account and use them.

 ---